-This former tea, coffee and tobacco factory was designated a UNESCO World Heritage Site for its exemplification of early 20th-century industrial architecture.
+This former tea, coffee and tobacco factory became a UNESCO World Heritage Site for its exemplification of early 20th-century industrial architecture.
 The Van Nelle Factory is a classic example of the Nieuwe Bouwen school of Dutch modernist architecture, designed by Brinkman and Van der Vlugt between 1927 and 1930.
-The functional design created air, light and space for its workers, and was in use as a tobacco factory until the 1990s.
+The functional design created air, light, and space for its workers.
+It was in use as a tobacco factory until the 1990s.

-Today it houses offices and event spaces, although tours are permitted two days per year: on the National Architecture Day in the last weekend in June, and on Open Monument Day in the second weekend of September.
+Today, it houses offices and event spaces.
+Tours are also possible two days per year: on National Architecture Day and on Open Monument Day.

 10. Laurenskerk and Stadhuis

 Not all of Rotterdam’s impressive architecture is modern.
-Amid the city’s bold modernity sits Rotterdam’s only example of late Gothic architecture, the Grote of Sint-Laurenskerk, originally constructed around the 15th century, and later restored in the 1950s after bomb damage.
-It originally sat on the banks of the River Rotte, and its location can be classed as the birthplace of Rotterdam.
-Plans to demolish the building were rejected and the rebuilding of Laurenskerk instead became a symbol of the resilience of Rotterdam’s community.
+Amid the city’s bold modernity sits Rotterdam’s only example of late Gothic architecture, the Grote of Sint-Laurenskerk.
+The church was originally constructed around the 15th century, and later restored in the 1950s after bomb damage.
+It originally sat on the banks of the River Rotte; its location is the birthplace of Rotterdam.
+Plans to demolish the building were rejected and the rebuilding of Laurenskerk instead became a symbol of Rotterdam’s resilience.
 It houses one of the largest organs in the Netherlands, a unique copper choir screen from the 18th century, and bronze doors designed by Italian designer Manzù in 1968.
 Visitors can browse the permanent exhibition ‘A monument filled with stories’ (Een monument vol verhalen) or climb the tower for views of Rotterdam city.

 Rotterdam’s city hall (Stadhuis) is another example of architecture that survived the 1940 bombing raids.
 Located in Coolsingel, sculptures around the building tell the history of Rotterdam’s history as a world port; spot the portier (doorman) and the fiscus (tax collector), or the stedenmaagd (urban virgin) that sits over the main entrance with the gilded genius met fakkel (spirit with torch).
 Visitors can see the city hall on a guided tour.